This page contains affiliate links. Please read our disclosure for more info.

 Most of these destinations are accessible by train.
 You can check timetables and prices on the useful Navitime or its companion Japan Travel app.

-You won’t need to buy a ticket (just head to the unreserved carriage) and can take the fast bullet trains (essential for the further away locations) without worrying about the cost.
+Having a Japan Rail Pass makes side trips from Kyoto even easier.
+You won’t need to buy a ticket (just head to the unreserved carriage) and you can take the fast shinkansen (bullet trains) without worrying about the cost.

 See my Japan Rail Pass guide for more details and to work out whether a rail pass is worth it for your trip.
+Prices have gone up so it’s not as easy a decision as it used to be.

 Alternatively, if your trip is just focused on the Kyoto area, you might consider the 5 Day JR Kansai Wide Area Pass.
 With this pass you can visit Osaka, Nara, Kinosaki Onsen, Kobe, Himeji, Otsu, and Okayama, as well as Kansai Airport.